Book Cover Ideas: 20 Eye-Catching Book Cover Ideas for Inspiration

 Disclaimer: I was privileged to teach art for quite some time, yet I am no book cover designer.
 I did marry one, though.

-Editor’s note: If you’re already published and you’re looking for new cover ideas, you can always split test your cover designs on Amazon.
+Editor’s note: If you’re already published and you’re looking for new book cover ideas, you can always split test your cover designs on Amazon.
 Here’s a great article on how to do it

 Get A Book Cover Design Checklist!